 If possible, turn the lights down or off and just relax for a bit, if not then just read a book for an hour or so before going to bed.
 This really starts to wind you down and relax your mind.
 You could even wear a sleep mask and just meditate.

-This is the first stage of the Wake back to bed method for lucid dreaming.
-Whatever time you normally wake up, set your alarm about 2 hours before that.
+Whatever time you would normally wake up, set your alarm about 2 hours before that.
 If you normally wake up at 9, set the alarm for 7.
 Choose an alarm that is going to wake you up but isn’t too loud.

 You want something soothing and easy to listen to, and you need to put your phone close enough to you that you can turn it off without getting out of bed, and without opening your eyes.
-A great wake up tune is my alarm tune ‘Heartbeat – Nneka‘ because it starts with a soft piano tune.
+Choose a soft sounding bit of music or a relaxing tone.

 Whatever alarm you decide to have, make sure it’s not going to snooze, you want it to wake you up one time and then turn off.
 When you’ve set your alarm, make sure you have your dream diary on hand with a working pen on top of it.
 Have all of these things within reach from the bed, so you don’t need to get out.